 Please know that a study by Dr. Stepian found that most whippets (OVER 90%) will in fact have a murmur.
 It is a normal finding having to do with the anatomy of a whippets chest and the fact that it has a more athletic heart.

 Dogs that have been diagnosed with MVD should be followed by a cardiologist and monitored for symptoms.
 Many can lead a full life.
 Some develop symptoms of Congestive Heart Failure (CHF) as they age.
 But there is a wide range of life expectancy, symptomology, and complications that they may or may not experience.

 There are still studies being conducted on a genetic marker for MVD.

-Again, if a breeder says that the parents are health tested, you should ask to SEE those results.
+Again, if a breeder says that the parents are health tested, you should ask to SEE those results OR VERIFY RESULTS ON THE OFA WEBSITE.
 They will be printed on an OFA form that looks like the image at the top of this page.
 NO OTHER FORM IS ACCEPTABLE.
 Taking someone's word is not adequate proof of healthy HEALTH TESTED parents.

 Whippets have been found to have several eye disorders.
 Progressive Retinal Atrophy (PRA) has been found in some whippets and it leads to blindness.

-A CERF exam by a licensed animal ophthalmologist will uncover any congenital eye issues and this exam should be done every year.
+A CAER (formerly CERF) exam by a licensed animal ophthalmologist will uncover any congenital eye issues and this exam should be done every year.